 Running a funeral home or being a funeral event planner means managing more than memorials.
 You're balancing emotional support with nonstop logistics—from service scheduling to hotel accommodations.
 It's a lot, and with 45% of funeral homes still operating without centralized software, much of that work still happens manually.

 Good news: you don't have to do it all by hand.
-The best funeral home software can streamline your workflow and lift the weight off your team, from the first call to the final goodbye.
+The best funeral home software can simplify your workflow and lift the weight off your team, from the first call to the final goodbye.

-This guide breaks down the must-have features in funeral home tech, compares the top platforms of 2025, and spotlights tools built to simplify guest lodging, including EventPipe.
+This guide breaks down the must-have features in funeral home tech, compares the top platforms of 2026, and spotlights tools built to simplify guest lodging, including EventPipe.
 Yes, we're in the mix.
 But this guide is here to help you choose what's best for your team, even if that's not us.

 The best funeral home software should do more than store data.
 It should reduce manual work, simplify guest logistics, and help your team stay focused on serving families.
 Below are the core capabilities to look for when evaluating platforms for your funeral home: